-The deputy manager reported that there had been no outbreaks of infection within the last year.
+The senior care assistant reported that there had been no outbreaks of infection within the last year.
 Any outbreak would be managed in accordance with home's policy and procedures, reported to the Public Health Agency, the trust and RQIA with appropriate records retained.

-The home was clean and tidy with a nice standard of décor and furnishings being maintained.
-Residents' bedrooms were comfortable and personalised with photographs, memorabilia and personal items.
-The grounds to the home were exceptionally well maintained with good accessibly for residents to avail of, particularly the enclosed courtyard garden.
+A general inspection of the home was undertaken.
+The home was clean and tidy with a good standard of furnishings and décor being maintained.
+Residents' bedrooms were found to be personalised with photographs, memorabilia and personal items.

 Inspection of the internal environment identified that the home was kept tidy, safe, suitable for and accessible to residents, staff and visitors.
-There were no obvious hazards to the health and safety of residents, visitors or staff.